vsilvafelipe/vsilvafelipe.github.io/_pages/about.md

 ---

 Felipe is a researcher, rider, and rock climber (not much, but he wants to climb more).
-His research interests are (i) heat fluxes and momentum exchange between the Antarctic Circumpolar Current and the atmosphere, (ii) water subduction in the Southern Ocean, and (iii) eddy genesis along the Deep Wester Boundary Current in the South Atlantic.
+His current research interests are (i) heat fluxes and momentum exchange between the Antarctic Circumpolar Current and the atmosphere, (ii) water subduction in the Southern Ocean, and (iii) eddy genesis along the Deep Wester Boundary Current in the South Atlantic.

 At the moment, he is a PhD candidate for Quantitative Marine Science at the joint program between the University of Tasmania (UTas) and the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in Australia.
 Felipe is also affiliated to the Centre for Climate Extremes (ARC Clex) and Australian Antarctic Program Partnership (AAPP).